max-kuk/max-kuk.github.io/content/homepage/about.md

 ## Self Introduction

 Salut!
-I am Maksim Kukushkin, a recent graduate from the <a href="https://uni-leipzig.de/en/">University of Leipzig</a>.
-I am currently working as a research assistant in the <a href="https://nmi.informatik.uni-leipzig.de/ml-group/">Machine Learning Group at the University of Leipzig</a>, where I analyse hyperspectral data, implementing an algorithm to classify diseases in seeds of different crops.
+I'm Maksim Kukushkin, a graduate from <a href="https://uni-leipzig.de/en/">Leipzig University</a>.
+Currently, I am delighted to be working as a research assistant in the <a href="https://nmi.informatik.uni-leipzig.de/ml-group/">Machine Learning Group at the Leipzig University</a>.
+My primary focus involves analyzing hyperspectral data and developing an algorithm to classify seeds.

-You can find out more information about me and my projects below.
-Please click <a href="mailto:max.kukushkin@pm.me">here</a> if you would like to get in touch. </p>
+If you're curious to learn more about me and the exciting projects I'm involved in, feel free to explore the information below.
+If you'd like to get in touch, simply click the <a href="mailto:max.kukushkin@proton.me">here</a> provided.
+I look forward to connecting with you!</p>

 ## Research interests

 My research focuses on computer vision, in particular hyperspectral image analysis and developing neuronal networks for non-remote sensing data.

-<br><small>#hyperspectral_imaging #computer_vision #tensorflow #pytorch #machine_learning</small>
+<br><small> #computer_vision #hyperspectral_imaging #anaomaly_detection #tensorflow #pytorch #machine_learning</small>

 ## Publications

+- **Kukushkin, M.** & Stavros, N. 2021.
+Automatic acoustic classification of feline sex.
+In Proceedings of the 16th International Audio Mostly Conference (AM '21).
+Association for Computing Machinery, New York, NY, USA, 156–160. https://doi.org/10.1145/3478384.3478385